learn-co-curriculum/dsc-roc-curves-and-auc-lab/README.md

 ## Interpret ROC curves

+Since the mushroom model is atypically perfect, let's consider another dataset to practice interpreting ROC curves.
+This heart disease [dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset) is widely used in machine learning and a csv file of the data is in the GitHub repository.

-Look at the following ROC curve:
+Look at the the heart disease's model ROC curve:

 <img src="images/lesson_roc_graph.png">

 Think about the scenario of this model: predicting heart disease.
-If you tune the current model to have an 82% True Positive Rate, (you've still missed 20% of those with heart disease), what is the False positive rate?
+If you tune the current model to have an 82% True Positive Rate, (you've still missed 18% of those with heart disease), what is the False positive rate?

 ```python